may-sec/Projects/Subdomain Enumerator/README.md

-# Sundomain Enumerator
+# Subdomain Enumerator

-This is a Sundomain Enumerator tool written in bash
+This is a Subdomain Enumerator tool written in bash

 ## Technologies used